jasonish/evebox/README.md

 EveBox is a Suricata "eve" event viewer for Elastic Search.

+# Demo

+I try to keep an active demo running at http://logger.codemonkey.net/.

 # Requirements

 - Suricata, Logstash and Elastic Search (Elastic Search v1.3.0 or newer).